Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 A servant’s heart saved my life and my marriage.
 Literally.

-Strength in Numbers
+Strength in numbers

 My dilemma with the snake might not have been so hazardous had I not been alone on the trail.
-Christian men benefit from the encouragement, counsel, and friendship from brothers in Christ.
+Christian men benefit from the encouragement, counsel, and friendship of brothers in Christ.
 When adversity threatens our marriage, the prayers and support of other believers can help build us up.
 As Proverbs 17:17 says, “A friend loves at all times, and a brother is born for a time of adversity.”
 In my own experience, maintaining a steady group of Christian brothers has helped me become a better man and husband.
 If you feel alone, getting involved in a local church is a great step toward building fellowship with other believers.

-Today is Training Day
+Today is training day

 Who we are when no one is watching is preparing us for a moment of reckoning when our marriage may be tested.
 Odds are, it will be.
 No one goes through life without adversity.
 So, as husbands and brothers in Christ, train every day by being faithful in little details, developing a servant’s heart, and encouraging each other toward love and good deeds (Hebrews 10:24).
 And, of course, watch out for snakes.